bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-09-brokeback-mountain.md

+---
+layout: post
+title: Brokeback Mountain
+published: true
+date: 2022-02-09
+readtime: true
+categories: ['BIG SCREEN CLASSICS']
+tags: [Drama]
+metadata: 'USA 2005, 134 mins<br> Director: Ang Lee'
+pdf: '2022-02-09-brokeback-mountain.pdf'
+---

 **SPOILER WARNING** The following notes give away some of the plot.

 The prose style of Annie Proulx’s 1997 story ‘Brokeback Mountain’, first published in the _New Yorker_, is doggedly brisk.
 The moment when two young cowboys, Ennis Del Mar and Jack Twist, who have been herding sheep one summer in 1960s Wyoming, finally have sex is dealt with in three blunt sentences, as though the taciturn Ennis himself had dominion over Proulx’s pen.
 Despite its brevity, the story has scope: it evokes the passing of decades without aspiring fraudulently to the epic.

 Ang Lee’s film adaptation pulls the same trick in reverse.
 It takes less time to read the story than watch the movie, though each tracks Ennis and Jack from that first summer through the next 20 years, during which they intermittently interrupt their heterosexual family lives to be together.
 But in Lee’s hands, this lengthy picture zips by.
 The years are ticked off with changes in facial hair, fashion and interior design, or by the unannounced arrival of a new baby.
 (In film time, Jack becomes a father less than a minute after meeting his future wife Lureen.)
 Vastness is suggested too by the locations, rendered with unfussy curiosity by the cinematographer Rodrigo Prieto.
 Layers of blue mountain recede into the distance, overlooked by menacing stacks of cloud; a hillside wriggles with sheep; an undisturbed lake that stretches out before Jack as he berates Ennis for failing to act on his feelings seems to represent the future the men will never have together.
 The screenwriters – the novelist Larry McMurtry (author of _The Last Picture Show_ and _Lonesome Dove_) and Diana Ossana – have carved up the story’s extended motel room dialogue between Ennis and Jack, distributing slices of it throughout the film and introducing the sense of the same dilemma being pointlessly thrashed out over the years.

 That screenplay is a model of sensitive adaptation.
 Events referred to in asides by Proulx are unravelled.
 Ambiguities are both cleared up and renewed.
 In the story Jack tells Ennis that he is having an affair with a rancher’s wife.
 That detail is retained and revealed to be a lie within the greater deception of Ennis and Jack’s clandestine meetings: it is the rancher himself with whom Jack, to use the film’s euphemism, ‘goes fishing’.
 The fight between Ennis and Jack that gets a throwaway mention on the page is played out, beginning with playful lassoing and ending with a bloody nose, but is rendered no less mysterious in the process.
 McMurtry and Ossana also stage some tense showdowns that place the film squarely in Western territory, but the confrontations occur in living rooms and supermarket aisles, and hinge on whose turn it is to mind the babies, or whether the Superbowl should be on during dinner.